The Peaceable Kingdom Cushions

 She combines a high degree of sensuality with a profound nature.
 However she is extremely independent, so it is impossible to own a cat.
 She may allow you to take care of her and give her love, but only on her terms.
 The Cat comes and goes as and when she wants to.
 She is the secretive guardian of the room she occupies.

 He is nocturnal, aggressive, fierce, solitary, and tenacious.
-Place him with care, for once he has found his place, he is not easy to move because it will “dig in” and fight to stay where it wants to.
+Place him with care, for once he has found his place, he is not easy to move because he will “dig in” and fight to stay where he wants to.

 The Owl is solitary, mysterious and quick witted.
 At night she is a hoot.
 The Owl can see that which others cannot, which is the essence of true wisdom.
 She is wise with this ability to see what is happening around her.
 Where others are deceived, the Owl sees and knows what is there.

 You will see that this Owl is surrounded by 24 mice – that’s more than three weeks’ of suppers.
-She will bring you good fortune, and what is more, she is discerning and will help you eschew obfuscation.
+She will bring you good fortune.

 The delicate Squirrel takes life less seriously than most.
 She is an amazing acrobat, finding her balance in play.
 She is a great planner, saver and organizer.